 - Be available for an interview with the scholarship committee if selected as a finalist and be prepared to write a short essay prior to the interview on a selected topic as an example of writing/critical thinking skills.

 - Apply for the scholarship in only one county.

 Applicants will be evaluated on:

 - GPA (cumulative grade point average – 5 points)

 - Curriculum (difficulty of high school curriculum – 5 points)

 - Extracurricular activities (level of involvement in extracurricular school activities – 10 points)

 - Honors and awards (academic awards, leadership awards, and other recognition from church, school, community, and volunteer activities – 10 points)

 - Work activities (time devoted to work activities – 5 points)

 - Personal statement and goals (clarity and conviction of ideas and quality of writing – 10 points)

 - Finalist impromptu essay: clarity and reasoning (extent to which the student answers essay question thoroughly and appropriately and is able to support their position with reasoning and specific examples – 15 points)

-In the event of a tie, members of the committee will discuss each candidate’s financial need and commitment to their community to determine the top two nominees.
+In the event of a tie, members of the committee will discuss each candidate’s financial need and commitment to their community to determine the top two nominees and two alternates.
 In the event of indecision, the members of the committee will confidentially vote on the most worthy candidates.
 The candidates with the most votes will receive the nominations.